FilipKmn/filipkmn.github.io/_posts/2016-01-25-kendo-and-marketing.markdown

 title:  "Kendo and marketing"
 date:   2016-01-25 10:18:00
 categories: Kendo
+image: "filipkmn.github.io/assets/images/kendo-marketing/kendo.png"
+description: "Personal opinion warning!!!
+This post is mostly about my views on Kendo and how it helps through everyday life."
 ---

 *Personal opinion warning!!!
 This post is mostly about my views on Kendo and how it helps through everyday life.*